FACT: Both California and Federal law expressly prohibit harassment in the workplace.

 What is Harassment?

 Harassment focuses on how employees are treated in the workplace while interacting with supervisors, coworkers, and even third parties.
-Our Orange County harassment attorneys have seen unlawful workplace harassment occur in a variety of circumstances, but it must always be based on a protected characteristic, basic examples of which are gender, age, sexual orientation, or religion.
+Our Orange County harassment attorneys have seen unlawful workplace harassment occur in a variety of circumstances, but it must always be based on a protected characteristic, basic examples of which are gender, age, sexual orientation/sexual preference, or religion.
 The types of conduct that often lead to unlawful harassment are slurs, offensive jokes, references or pictures, unwanted advances, touching, assaults or threats, derogatory comments or name-calling, and intimidation.

 When this conduct becomes so severe or pervasive that it creates a “hostile work environment,” an employer may be found liable under FEHA.
 There is also an additional type of sex harassment called “quid pro quo.”
 This occurs when an employer or supervisor requires an employee to engage in sexual conduct if the employee wants additional employment or job benefits (such as promotions or job security).
 If you’ve experienced this type of harassment, we recommend contacting an employment attorney as soon as possible.